Skip to content

 Add-PodeEndpoint -Address 127.0.0.2 -Hostname example.pode.com -Port 8080 -Protocol Http

-or, lookup the hostnames IP from host file or DNS:
+or, lookup the hostname's IP from the host file or DNS:

 Add-PodeEndpoint -Hostname example.pode.com -Port 8080 -Protocol Http -LookupHostname